geogkary/breeze/README.md

 #### A few things to consider:

 - Edit your setup with `config.php`, located in Breeze's root directory
-- Feel free to download the [boilerplate](https://github.com/geogkary/breeze/archive/boilerplate.zip) API version to get started
+- Feel free to download the [boilerplate API version](https://github.com/geogkary/breeze/archive/boilerplate.zip) to get started quickly

 #### Loading libraries: